ImageNet-Patch: A Dataset for Benchmarking Machine Learning Robustness against Adversarial Patches: Crafting Transferable Adversarial Patches

 where $\vct \delta$ is the adversarial patch to be computed, $\vct x_\sampleindex$ is one of $\numsamples$ samples of the training data, $y_t$ is the target label,\footnote{The same formulation holds for crafting untargeted attacks, by simply substituting the target label $y_t$ with the ground truth label of the samples $y$, and inverting the sign of the loss function.} $\vct \theta$ is the targeted model, $\mat A$ is an affine transformation randomly sampled from a set of affine transformations $\mathcal{T}$, $\mathcal{L}$ is a loss function of choice, that quantifies the classification error between the target label and the predicted one and $\applypatch$ is a function that applies the patch on the input images.
 The latter is defined as: $\vct x \applypatch \vct \delta = (\vct 1 - \vct \mu) \odot \vct x + \vct \mu \odot \vct \delta$, where we introduce a mask $\vct \mu$ that is a tensor with the same size of the input data $\vct x$, and whose components are ones where the patch should be applied and zeros elsewhere~\cite{karmon2018lavan}.
 This operator is still differentiable, as it is constructed by summing differentiable functions themselves; thus, it is straightforward to obtain the gradient of the loss function with respect to the patch.

-To produce a dataset that can be used as a benchmark for an initial robustness assessment, with adversarial patches effective regardless of the target model, we can consider an ensemble of differentiable models inside the optimization process.
+To produce a dataset that can be used as a benchmark for an initial robustness assessment, with adversarial patches effective regardless of the target model, we leverage the technique proposed by Brown et al.~\cite{brown2017adversarial}, that considers an ensemble of differentiable models inside the optimization process.
 This addition forces the optimization algorithm to find effective solutions against all the ensemble models, boosting the transferability of the produced adversarial patches.
 Namely, the ability of the adversarial patch optimized against a model (or a set of them) to be effective against different models.
 Hence, the loss function to be minimized can be written as:

 where we modified the original formulation in Equation~\ref{eq:objfunctionsingle} to minimize the loss $\mathcal{L}$ over a set of $M$ models, respectively parameterized via $\vct \theta_1, ..., \vct \theta_\nummodels$.